-"The Gambler" by Kenny Rogers, in between the first chorus and second verse.
-This was lampshaded by Mike Doughty the first several times he covered the song live.
+"The Gambler" by Kenny Rogers, First verse and chorus are in D, the Second verse and chorus are in E. This was lampshaded by Mike Doughty the first several times he covered the song live.

 "Don't Rain On My Parade" from Funny Girl modulates up a whole tone just before the final cadence.

 Travis Tritt and Lari White's "Helping Me Get Over You" starts in F for Travis, then goes down to B-flat for Lari.